Arnaud-Nauwynck/Arnaud-Nauwynck.github.io/_posts/2016-11-09-gitrepo-to-neo4j.markdown

 <ul>
 <li>Download</li>
 <li>Start
-just type "./bin/neo4j start" ... or if you ar erunning on windows, and not a Windows local administrator, (cannot start a windows Service) => just use ".\bin\neo4j.bat console"
+just type "./bin/neo4j start" ... or if you are running on windows, and not a Windows local administrator, (cannot start a windows Service) => just use ".\bin\neo4j.bat console"
 </li>
 <li>open your browser on http://localhost:7474/browser
 All you have to do is to change your password on first login